nima-karkhaneh/portfolio/book-notes-project/README.md

      -  Centralised error handling using `sendError.js` and `renderError.js` for consistent status codes and messages.
      - Used **optional chaining** in EJS templates (`locals.formData?.title`) to prevent runtime errors when data is missing.
      - Implemented **server-side validation** using `express-validator`, with inline error messages displayed in the form to guide users and preserve their previous input.
+     - **Intentional Design Choice**: I avoided using the HTML `required` attribute on inputs and textareas.
+Instead, validation happens in the backend, and users see inline error messages when they submit invalid or incomplete data.
+This showcases the robustness of backend validation and ensures that validation logic is not bypassed.
      ```ejs
      <% if (getError('date')) { %>
         <p class="form-error"><%= getError('date') %></p>